4 Mechanical Properties of Materials

 G = Shear modulus or modulus of rigidity [Pa, psi]

-Figure 4.7: Illustration of the initial linear elastic portions of the sress strain curce and slopes corresponding to (a) Young’s modulus for uniaxial tension; (b) shear modulus for pure shear loading
+Figure 4.7: Illustration of the initial linear elastic portions of the stress-strain curve and slopes corresponding to (a) Young’s modulus for uniaxial tension; (b) shear modulus for pure shear loading

-It should be noted that elastic modulus, the shear modulus, and Poisson’s ratio are not all independent of one another.
-For isotropic materials, there are only two independent, linear elastic properties; knowing any two allows one to calculate the others.
-It can be shown that:
+Noted that the elastic modulus, the shear modulus, and Poisson’s ratio are not independent of each other.
+For isotropic materials, only two are independent, linear elastic properties; knowing any two allows us to calculate the others.
+It can be shown that

 where